Broadoak Primary School

 Phonic Screening Check

-The Year 1 phonics screening check is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.
+The Year 1 Phonics Screening Check is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.

 There are two sections in this 40-word check and it assesses phonics skills and knowledge learned through Reception and Year 1.
 Your child will read up to four words per page for their teacher and they will probably do the check in one sitting of about 5-10 minutes.